Basics of Information Architecture for Designers

 Chronological schemes.
 This type organizes content by date.

 Topic schemes.
-Content is organized according to the specific subject.
+Content is organized by specific subject.

 Audience schemes.
 The type of content organization for separate groups of users.